Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Approach

 \subsection{KBQA: Preliminaries}

-Without loss of generality, we use KBs as our target environment and the knowledge base question answering (KBQA) task as a concrete example for ease of discussion.
+Without loss of generality, we use KBs as our target environment and the knowledge base question answering (KBQA) task as a concrete example for ease of discussion (we discuss possible implementation for other tasks in~\autoref{appendix:others}).
 It is an ideal testbed because of the massive environment provided by modern KBs (\eg, \Freebase~\cite{bollacker2008freebase} contains 45 million entities and 3 billion facts for over 100 domains), which makes grounding particularly challenging.
 Given a KB $\mathcal{K}\subset\mathcal{E}\times\mathcal{R}\times(\mathcal{E}\cup\mathcal{L}\cup\mathcal{C})$, where \C is a set of classes, \E a set of entities, \L a set of literals and \R a set of binary relations, the task of KBQA is to find a set of answer entities to an input utterance in the KB.
-KBQA is typically modeled as semantic parsing~\cite{gu2022knowledge}, where the utterance is mapped to an executable plan/program\footnote{we will use plan and program interchangeably hereafter.} in a certain formal language (e.g., SPARQL, $\lambda$-calculus, or S-expression) whose denotation is the answer.
-We use S-expressions~\cite{gu2021beyond} for its compactness.
+KBQA is typically modeled as semantic parsing~\cite{gu2022knowledge}, where the utterance is mapped to an executable program/plan in a certain formal language (e.g., SPARQL, $\lambda$-calculus, or S-expression) whose denotation is the answer.\nop{\footnote{we will use plan and program interchangeably hereafter.}} We use S-expressions~\cite{gu2021beyond} for its compactness.
 An example is shown in~\autoref{fig:loop}.